 Jodi Rosen

-Jodi brings over 20 years of experience in the nonprofit sector and the donor advised fund industry, and serves as an advocate for both philanthropists and the nonprofit community.
-She has responsibilities including business and strategic product development.
-Jodi is a graduate of the University of Pittsburgh and Chartered Advisor in Philanthropy (CAP®).
+Jodi brings over 20 years of experience in the nonprofit sector and the donor-advised fund industry, serving as an advocate for both philanthropists and the nonprofit community.
+She plays a key role managing business and strategic product development.
+Jodi is a graduate of the University of Pittsburgh and a Chartered Advisor in Philanthropy (CAP®).

 Elaine Kenig